 ATCO Pipelines' financial results in the last three years were affected by capital investment, growth in rate base, and regulatory decisions.
-The Company achieved higher earnings in 2017 compared to 2016 and 2015.
-Higher earnings were mainly the result of growth in rate base.
+The Company achieved higher earnings in 2018 compared to 2017 and 2016.
+Higher earnings were mainly due to continued growth in rate base.